-Before turning-on blower, allow the wood fire to reach operating temperature (approximately one hour).
+Before turning-on the blower, allow the wood fire to reach operating temperature (approximately one hour).
 The increased airflow from the blower cools the firebox and could affect the start-up combustion efficiency if the blower is turned on too early.
-You can also install a thermodisc (A) to enable the blower to start or stop automatically when the wood fire is hot or too cold.
-The standard thermodisc part number is ACO5530.
-Use the AC02056 for a quick connect model.
-Installation instructions are supplied with the thermodisc.